 In order to provide a timely service for all patrons we limit each order to 5 files.
 In addition, all files must be related in some way.
 Example: 5 parts for something you’re making, or 5 things related to the same subject.

 All patrons must pick up their order prior to placing a new order.
 There may not be two orders for the same person in the queue at one time.

-The Technology Showcase reserves the right to refuse any 3D print request.
-Our 3D printing services may be used only for lawful purposes.
+The TECHNOLOGY SHOWCASE reserves the right to refuse any 3D print request.
+Our 3D printing services may only be used for lawful purposes.

 What is the type of filament it uses?

 - PLA - It’s a type of non-oil based plastic filament